Wealden District Council

 The new build at Grants Hill Court meets older person requirements including flexible accommodation, level access showers, accessibility etc.

-Our refurbishment of Joan Hughes Court this is being done with older person requirements at the forefront ensuring that suitable bathing facilities are available throughout the court and dementia friendly colouring schemes and signs are put in place.
+Our refurbishment of Joan Hughes Court was done with older person requirements at the forefront ensuring that suitable bathing facilities are available throughout the court and dementia friendly colouring schemes and signs were put in place.

 We have adapted a number of bungalows at void stage where it is was considered that the adaptation would provide more suitable older person accommodation.
 These continue to be assessed on an individual basis as and when properties become void.